-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7984 and 7986 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 7940 and 7941 servers," on page 19 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-trameu Service technician.
-Symptom Action The amount of system memory that is displayed is less than the amount of installed physical memory.
+Symptom Action Symptom The amount of system memory that is displayed is less than the amount of installed physical memory.
 Make sure that: No error LED is lit on the operator information panel.
 If memory sparing is enabled, the installed DIMMs are configured correctly.
 (For information about the types of dual inline memory modules (DIMMs) that the server supports and other information that you must consider when installing DIMMs, see the User's Guide on the IBM Documentation CD.)
 The DIMMs are seated correctly.
 You have installed the correct type of memory.
-See "Installing a memory module" on page 37.
+See "Installing a memory module" on page 40.
 If the server uses only one microprocessor, no DIMMs are installed in positions 7 through 12.
-Run memory diagnostics (see "Running the diagnostic programs" on page 95).
-3. Replace the following components one at a time, in the order shown, restarting the server each time:a.
-DIMMsb.
-(Trained service technician only) System board Multiple rows of DIMMs in a branch are identified as failing.
-Reseat the DIMMs; then, restart the server.
-Replace the lowest-numbered DIMM pair of those identified; then, restart the server.
-Repeat as necessary.
-(Trained service technician only) Replace the system board.
+Run memory diagnostics (see "Running the diagnostic programs" on page 101).
+Replace the following components one at a time, in the order shown, restarting the server each time: a.
+DIMMs b.
+(Trained service technician only) System board